 We're all about delicious recipes that come with a hidden serving of vegetables.
 Especially when they're in popsicle form (and drizzled with dark chocolate)!
-In addition, these chocolate cherry popsicles get a significant nutritional boost from the addition of cooked beets, which lend themselves quite well to the flavors of chocolate, cherry and coconut.

 This post is sponsored by Love Beets.
 All opinions are our own.